Home Yellow Pages Movies Classifieds Jokes Jobs Free Hosting Free Mail

 The Park is the habitat of the endangered hangul or the Kashmir stag - the only species of red deer to be found in India.
 Winter is the best time to view the hangul, when they congregate in the shelter of the lower valleys.
 Other inhabitants include the Himalayan black bear, species of wild goat like the markhor and ibex and varieties of exotic Himalayan birds.

 Colourful pheasants include the crimson tragopan, the iridescent monal pheasant with its glittering plumage, the blood pheasant and the koklass pheasant.
 The golden eagle and the bearded vulture or lammergeier are seen circling the brilliant blue skies.
 The leopard, which is the only predator in this paradise is rarely seen as also the elusive snow leopard which is found in the higher altitudes.
 Other animals include the rare musk deer and the Himalayan marmot.
-A metalled road takes visitors from Srinagar into Lower Dachigam.
+A metaled road takes visitors from Srinagar into Lower Dachigam.
 Upper Dachigam can only be explored on foot.

 Amidst forests of silver birch and conifer roams the hangul.
 Rare and on the verge of extinction till a few years ago, the national park at Dachigam contains the last viable hangul population in the world.
 Related to the red deer of Europe, this breed is characterised by its white rump patch and impressive spread of antlers.

-How to Reach : Air - Srinagar (22 km), Rail - Jammu (200 km).
+How to Reach : By Air - Srinagar (22 km), Rail - Jammu (200 km).

-Gulmarg Biosphere Reserve
+Gulmarg Biosphere Reserve, Kashmir

 Gulmarg Biosphere Reserve 48 km from Srinagar, the reserve has an area of 180 sq km, and an altitudinal range of 2,400 - 4,300 m.
 Fauna includes Himalayan musk deer, red fox, brown and black bear.
 Among avi fauna are upland birds, both resident and migratory.